grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 [//]: # (### Captain Percy goes to recruit Chips to help fix the leak)

-"Sweet fucking hell."
-Percy said to herself.
-"Sweet fucking hell!"
-She repeated at a yell.
+"Sweet fucking hell," Percy said to herself.
+"Sweet fucking hell!" she repeated at a yell.
 She ran up the length of the cargo hold, and back into the battery compartments.
 She pulled the heavy watertight bulkhead closed behind her with a loud metal-on-metal sound, and turned the wheel to seal the cargo hold.
 It took all her strength; these screw-wheel seals were rarely used, and they were planting themselves ever more firmly into a rusted stasis as time passed.

 She climbed up a deck, and passed out the back of crew quarters, through the galley and into the engine room.
 The only sound there was the buzz of the electric motors spinning in the next compartment back, and a randomized clanking of tools from the deck below.
 She leaned over the open hatch to the lower engine room.